 The maximum credit awarded from all sources other than transfer credit from another institution of higher education will be forty-five semester hours.
-For the accelerated degree completion program, the Bachelor of Arts in Organizational Leadership, the maximum credit awarded is twenty-eight hours.

 Continuing Studies offers a course, SAS 320 Career Assessment and Portfolio Development, to assist in the preparation of the portfolio.
 (See course description under "Student Academic Services" in the Interdisciplinary and Other Programs section of this Bulletin.)